Another weeks round up of films to catch up on. This week we are looking at Song of the Sea, The Goonies and My life as a Courgette:

-Suitable for: Scouts and up
+Suitable for: Cubs and up

 In October 2012, 15 year old Malala Yousafzai was riding the bus when a member of the Taliban came on board,